 So you decided you want to be part of the LTO Network, awesome!
 Ow… you were already part of the Community?!
 Even better!
 Nice to meet you!

 A great way to be part of the community is by actively participating as a node in the network.
-This blog post demonstrates the steps needed to get an LTO Network Public Node up and running using a Red Hat OpenShift 4 cluster on AWS (Amazon Web Services).
+This blog post demonstrates the steps needed to get an LTO Network node up and running using IBM Cloud, specifically Kubernetes Services.

 In this guide I’ll be skipping the part about creating wallets, having a main wallet, a staking wallet, how to lease, etc. If you want to read more about this, please check out the steps 1 and 2 in this guide.